AxelHamburch/BoltFaucet/README.md

 2. The bot sends a unique LNURL-withdraw QR code.
 3. The user claims their Sats with their Lightning wallet.
 4. Telegram ID is stored to prevent multiple claims.
+5. Lucky users may receive an additional bonus voucher automatically.

 ### Why BoltFaucet?